-All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff, but especially the senior safeguarding officers and designated safeguarding officers should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms can take a variety of forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

-- 2.8 In cases where there is an immediate risk of harm to a child or adult at risk and it is unsafe to wait until the next working day, either the person raising the concern or a DSO should immediately call an SSO (work mobile telephone numbers are listed in Appendix 6) who will have access to contact telephone numbers of other members of the Executive Board, the Head of HR and local social services, IPOC (Initial Point of Contact), Children Social Care or Adult Social Care, the LADO (Local Authority Designated Officer) and the Police.
-The Head of HR will be able to support the SSOs in contacting relevant colleagues (including relevant line managers). - 2.9 If a DSO or SSO is not immediately available and a child is in immediate danger or at risk of harm you should alert the appropriate authority and stay with those you think are at immediate risk until they can be transferred to safe care, where practical. - 2.10 When there are serious concerns about immediate risks to a child or if a child has suffered significant harm and continues to be at risk and an immediate referral is made to IPOC you should be prepared to give clear details of the concern, the child's name, date of birth, address and contact details for parents and carers.
-A referral in urgent circumstances can be made by telephone, but a completed Safeguarding Incident Form is required as soon as possible (even if some details need to be supplied at a later date.)
+- 2.8 In cases where there is an immediate risk of harm to a child or adult at risk and it is unsafe to wait until the next working day, either the person raising the concern or a DSO should immediately call an SSO (work mobile telephone numbers are listed in Appendix 6) who will have access to contact telephone numbers of other members of the Executive Board, the Head of HR and local social services, MASH for Richmond and Wandsworth Children Social Care or Adult Social Care, the LADO (Local Authority Designated Officer) and the Police.
+The Head of HR and the Safeguarding Manager will be able to support the SSOs in contacting relevant colleagues (including relevant line managers if needed). - 2.9 If a DSO, Safeguarding Manager, SSO and Head of HR is not immediately available and a child is in immediate danger or at risk of harm you should alert the appropriate authority and stay with those you think are at immediate risk until they can be transferred to safe care, where practical. - 2.10 When there are serious concerns about immediate risks to a child or if a child has suffered significant harm and continues to be at risk and an immediate referral is made to MASH you should be prepared to give clear details of the concern, the child's name, date of birth, address and contact details for parents and carers.
+A referral in urgent circumstances can be made by telephone, but a completed Safeguarding Incident Form is required as soon as possible.
+This should be completed by the person making the referral.
 See Appendix 4 for the Safeguarding Incident Report Form.

-Responding to a safeguarding incident or concern involving a member of RAD staff, student, member, volunteer or visitor
+Responding to a safeguarding incident or concern involving a member of RAD staff RAD Trustee, student, member, volunteer or visitor